starenka/ara/README.md

     pip install -r requirements.pip

 You can copy local_empty.py as local.py for local testing, this file will be used as setting file if present.
 Otherwise prod.py will be used.
-Bot uses MongoDb for logging.
+Bot uses Sentry for logging.
 In case you don't have/want to use it, just look at util.py and modify it to suit your needs (maybe just standard python logging?).

 Twitter mambo jumbo
 -----